SHOWREEL

 THE FRONTIER

-The Frontier is a familial drama about three unlikely individuals at crossroads in their lives, who come together and help each other find their way forward.
+Directed by Matt Rabinowitz and starring Max Gail.
+Adam CK Vollick served as director of photography for this familial drama about three unlikely individuals at crossroads in their lives who come together and help each other find their way forward.
 Sean, a retired literature professor and civic activist, writes a letter to his son, Tennessee, a ranch hand who hasn’t been home for years.

 ART & MUSIC